 - Cross check the data you receive to previous years.
 There may be changes in performance but these are usually gradual.
 Explore any big changes

 - Show the results of the analysis to schools before circulating so they can check their own data.

 School performance is high profile and can be contentious.
 The level of scrutiny of a school rests on the results of exams at KS4 and KS5.
 So schools can be sensitive about sharing their data.

 You should consider a data sharing agreement that states:

 - Sharing of the data, for example, the local authority, press, school websites

 - Whether individual schools can be identified or must be anonymised.

 Peer pressure can be an effective tool to persuade reluctant schools if they are the only ones not sharing.
 Don’t underestimate the amount of time needed to smooth relations between schools.

 It’s not easy for schools to get comparative performance information on KS4 and KS5 results in August.
 We can help with the collection and presentation of a group of schools’ results in a tight timescale.
 For more information contact us.

-The performance metrics at GCSE (KS4) are Attainment 8, Progress 8, percentage achieving 9-4 in English & maths, percentage achieving 9-5 in English & maths, EBacc achieved and EBacc entries.
+The performance metrics at GCSE (KS4) are Attainment 8, Progress 8, percentage achieving 9-5 in English & maths, percentage achieving 9-4 in English & maths, EBacc achieved (9-5 and 9-4) and EBacc entries, as well as EBacc APS.
 At A Level (KS5) the metrics are points per entry for academic, technical and applied qualifications.